atet/rmd_tutorial/README.md

     ## 1  1          5.1         3.5          1.4         0.2  setosa test 150
     ## 2  2          4.9         3.0          1.4         0.2  setosa test 149

-Existing columns can be removed:
+..and existing columns can be removed:

 ``` r
 iris1234$test = NULL